OctopusDeploy/blog/blog/2019-02/dbup-database-deployments/index.md

 ### Future Work

-Creating the scaffolding and writing the code for program.cs file should only need to be done once.
-With what we have setup, all you should need to do is add files to the `PreDeployment,` `PostDeployment,` and `Deployment` folders.
+Creating the scaffolding and writing the code for the program.cs file should only need to be done once.
+With what we have set up, all you should need to do is add files to the `PreDeployment,` `PostDeployment,` and `Deployment` folders.

 The temptation is there to delete old files.
-DbUp doesn't really like it when you do that.
-The idea behind DbUp is it provides a history of all your database changes.
+DbUp doesn't like it when you do that.
+The idea behind DbUp is that it provides a history of all your database changes.
 When you want to create a new database, for example on a new developer's machine, you just need to run this command line application.
-It will go through and run all the scripts in order to get the database up and running.
-Deleting a file might end up removing a key sequence, such as creating a table, adding an important column, or moving columns from one table to another.
+It will go through and run all the scripts to get the database up and running.
+Deleting a file might end up removing a key sequence, such as creating a table, adding a critical column, or moving columns from one table to another.
 There isn't much of a performance hit having extra files around.
 DbUp will see they have run and exclude them from the run list.

 You could move around the older files into a new folder and add a new command line argument which to pick up those files.